 The following awards and scholarships are available to Political Science majors.
 A faculty committee recommends candidates for the Department’s consideration and the awards are presented at the College of Charleston Awards ceremony held each April.
 In some cases there are specific deadlines for applications, while in others eligibility is based purely on grades and therefore do not require applications.
 Talk with your advisor about your eligibility.

 - Freshman Dengate Award: This award is made to an incoming freshman with a superior high school record, high test scores, who shows academic and intellectual promise, and who has indicated an interest in pursuing a career in public service at the national or local level.
 The award, normally $1,225 annually, is renewable for up to four years assuming the recipient maintains a 3.6 overall grade point average.
-Applications are available in the main office in years when the award is available.
+Applications are made available in years that it is available to apply for.